AdaRoseCannon/webvr/bbc.md

 ## How does VR work?

-Virtual reality headsets present sensory information to the user from a virtual envrionment.
+Virtual reality headsets present sensory information to the user from a virtual environment.

+An example of a basic form of virtual reality.

+* Sit someone in a chair.
+* Blindfold them
+* Place their feet into sand
+* Give them some drift wood to hold an smell
+* Play the sounds of the ocean

+You will send them away on a beach vacation by fooling their senses.

+For greater immersion we can replace what their eyes and ears sense.
+With 3D Video and Audio.

 This technique relies on accurate head tracking.
 Requiring precise rotational detection and optionally positional detection.

 Accurate simulation and tracking results in a feeling of immersion.

-Primarily these headsets takes the form of a visual experience although 3D audio adds further immersion.

-VR headsets acheive 3D by presenting each eye an image which has been rendered from it's equivalent point of view much as it is in real life.
+VR headsets achieve 3D by presenting each eye an image which has been rendered from it's equivalent point of view much as it is in real life.

 The VR headsets usually consist of a high pixel density screen and two lenses to increase the field of view.

-The high dpi screen shows two predistorted images.
+The high dpi screen shows two pre-distorted images.
 Distorted so that they squeeze in a greater field of view.

 The lens then do the opposite transformation to make an undistorted image in the eye.

-This seems like a lot of work and fortunately the WebVR APIs handle this for us so we can get focussed on the task of producing good content.
+This seems like a lot of work and fortunately the WebVR APIs handle most of this heavy lifting for us.

+allowing us so to focus on the task of producing good content.

 > ![Pre distorted VR image](images/webvr-polyfill.png)